In New Hampshire and Idaho, legislators defeated anti-trans laws, but this year will be extremely difficult for the trans community.

 Two month ago, I wrote about how the state of Tennessee was passing a bill that would ban transgender girls from playing sports in a team that matches their gender identities.
 It was a discouraging development, and unfortunately, the situation for transgender rights is no better in Arizona.
 The Senate Judiciary Committee has just approved a sports participation law, meaning it is one step closer to becoming real.

-It is appalling that South Dakota Governor Kristi Noem recently signed a bill into law that prevents transgender kids and students from playing on sports teams that match their gender identity.
+The recent enactment of a bill by South Dakota Governor Kristi Noem is deeply concerning, as it prevents transgender kids and students from playing on sports teams that match their gender identity.